 4th day: approx. 16,5 km (10.3miles) with +1,000 m (3280 feet) e. g.; -970 m (3180 feet) e.l.

-From Pocol (Cortina) direction the majestic Tofana mountains, along the First World War area to San Cassiano.
+Starting from the Pocol area and passing under the majestic Tofane, we cross some spots of the First World War to arrive in the town of Sarè/San Cassiano.
 Dinner and overnight stay in hotel.

 5th day: approx. 13,5 km (8.4 miles) with +510 m (1670 feet) e. g.; -610 m (2000 feet) e.l.

-From San Cassiano trough the Störes and Pralongiá meadows to Corvara, at the bottom of the Sassongher mountain.
+We leave San Cassiano and continue towards the meadows of Störes.
+After crossing the Pralongià plateau we walk down to the village of Corvara.
 Dinner and overnight stay in a Hotel.

 6th day: approx. 10 km (6.2 miles) with +10 m (33 feet) e. g.; -250 m (820 feet) e.l.